 Her very first musical experience on stage was in the opera Brundibár by Hans Krása in which she sang the leading role Pepíček.
 From this enriching experience, she developed an irrepressible passion for Opera.
 With the Opéra 3 company, she sang the role of Hänsel in Humperdinck’s Hänsel und Gretel.
-In 2016 she sang the role of Frau Reich in Die lustigen Weiber von Windsor by Otto Nicolai, in a production staged by Emmanuelle Cordoliani.
+In 2016 she sang the role of Frau Reichin Die lustigen Weiber von Windsorby Otto Nicolai, in a production staged by Emmanuelle Cordoliani.
 She made her debut at the Dutch National Opera, singing the Polovtsian Maiden in Borodin’s Prince Igor, staged by Dmitri Tcherniakov and conducted by Stanislav Kochanovski.
-In August 2017, she sang at the Berlioz Festival of La Côte-Saint-André under the baton of Nicolas Chalvin with the Orchestre des Pays de Savoie, alongside soloists such as Xavier Philips, François-Frédéric Guy and Tedi Papavrami.
-In concert she also sang Il Pirata (Adele) at the Opéra National de Bordeaux.
+She sang Filippievnain Eugene Onegin by Tchaikovsky at the Verbier Festival.
+She made her debut on stage of the Royal Opera House in Carmen (Mercédès).

-Last season, Adèle Charvet had the opportunity to study in both Lied and Opera Academy of the Verbier Festival where she sang the role of Filypievna in Eugene Oneguine by Tchaikovsky.
+In 2017, Adèle Charvet had the opportunity to study in both Lied and Opera Academy of the Verbier.
 There, she sang in masterclasses with Thomas Hampson, Thomas Quastoff, Sir Thomas Allen and Anna Tomowa-Sintow.
 She was awarded the «Yves Paternot » prize for the most outstanding musician of the Academy, and will be invited to perform as a soloist at the Festival.
-After Verbier, Thomas Hampson invited her to join his upcoming Lied Academy in Heidelberg
+After Verbier, Thomas Hampson invited her to join his upcoming Lied Academy in Heidelberg.